 - Exposure problems can be avoided by using the recommended light arrangement and diffusing the light sources.
 Overexposure occurs when the film or camera sensor receives too much light, which results in a loss of resolution or fine detail in highlights and more graininess.
 Underexposure occurs when the film or camera sensor receives too little light, which results in loss of detail in shadows.

-The University of Virginia ID Card Office reserves the right to refuse any photos that do not meet our requirements.
+The University of Virginia ID Card Office reserves the right to refuse any photos that do not meet the requirements.

-*IMPORTANT: Please remember to bring your valid government issued photo identification card to obtain your University of Virginia ID card.
+- Please remember to bring your original valid government issued photo identification card to obtain your University of Virginia ID card.
 (Either your U.S. Driver’s License issued by DMV, U.S. Identification Card issued by DMV, U.S. Permanent Resident/U.S. Department of Homeland Security/U.S. Green Card, Passport book or U.S. Military ID Card.
-Note: Driver's License's stamped "void" and Passport cards are unable to be accepted per Homeland Security.)
+Note: We are NOT able to accept a U.S. Driver’s License stamped "void", a Passport "card" or a photocopy per Homeland Security.)
 Information on obtaining a U.S. Driver's License or U.S. Photo Identification card from DMV.